-During the last week of March 2019, I flew to the Algarve region with the goal of herping Portugal.
-I went from Olhão in the east to Carrapateira in the west, spotting reptiles and trying the local food and drink along the way.
+In March 2019, I flew to the Algarve with the goal of herping Portugal.
+I went from Olhão to Carrapateira, spotting reptiles and trying food and drink along the way.

 From a biologist’s point of view, Portugal and much of southern Iberia are of interest because they are of typical Mediterranean climate and habitat.
 Due to global air circulation patterns and its latitude, the Mediterranean basin is cool during the winter, then hot and fairly arid during the summer.
 This not-quite-northern, not-quite-subtropical climate is reflected in the mix of animal species found there.
 In the Algarve, for example, you can spot a Pigeon, a Flamingo, a Solifugid and a Grass Snake on the same day.